khakhalin/Dynamic-clamp-2018/reviews and responses.md

 We improved the sentence:

-Compared to control, neurons from animals exposed to visual stimuli had a flatter amplitude tuning curve (**less of a difference between columns of Figure 1D, or between curves in each individual panel of Figure 1E**), as they did not increase their spiking as fast in response to larger conductances
+"Compared to control, neurons from animals exposed to visual stimuli had a flatter amplitude tuning curve (less of a difference between columns of Figure 1D, or between curves in each individual panel of Figure 1E), as they did not increase their spiking as fast in response to larger conductances."

 > - Excessive wordiness makes the results difficult to read and interpret.
 For example,